Biometric data as Hardware token for RWTH Single Sign-On (WebAuthn/FIDO2)

 1. Requirements for using a hardware token

-- You have an end device with options for biometric fingerprint or facial recognition
+- Your end device supports biometric fingerprint or facial recognition.

 2. Device configuration

-If you have not set up biometric fingerprint or facial recognition yet, please follow one of the guide below:
+If you have not set up biometric fingerprint or facial recognition yet, please follow one of the guides below:

-If your device is already set up, skip to the Configuration in the Token Manager.
+If your device is already set up, skip to the Initialisation in the Token Manager.

 Setup for Apple devices